 Not so long ago, traceability was predominantly a function required only by certain quality sensitive manufacturers, particularly those within the automotive, medical, military and aerospace sectors.
 Principally in these market segments, production was, and indeed still is, impossible without strict adherence to legal requirements (RoHS, WEEE, Congressional Tread Act, etc.) and with it the necessity for scrupulous measures and processes that track and record each manufacturing step to achieve compliance.

 No doubt there have always been a myriad of processes applied by various manufacturers even outside of those segments that helped track material flow within a production to aid planning and offer relatively simple traceability capability.
 Often these processes, however, required time-consuming administrative tasks or very simple automated solutions.
 In principle these measures were introduced to manage costly product recalls – in order to be able to react after an issue had been identified.
-In practice, however, compared to today’s more sophisticated solutions, these were relatively primitive, labor and time intensive standalone systems, which required a large amount of data storage capacity and space and consequently did not provide fast and efficient traceability solution.
+In practice, however, compared to today’s more sophisticated solutions, these were relatively primitive, labor and time intensive standalone systems, which required a large amount of data storage capacity and space and consequently did not provide fast and efficient industrial traceability solution.

 When the economic downturn hit in the early part of the century, the entire electronics manufacturing industry, from capital equipment producer to software and materials provider, focused on developing and offering the most cost effective solutions that offered speed, precision and flexibility.
 Strong pressure from customers to reduce costs across the supply chain triggered a shift within the industry, resulting in a trend to move production facilities from West to East to low-cost countries such as China.
 And still today, cost of production is one of the key drivers of the industry.
 But there’s even more complexity now…

 Globalisation, miniaturisation as well as the trend to outsource parts or all of the production process, have created a whole new set of challenges.
 Today manufacturing often takes place in ‘foreign’ countries.
 Consequently, different laws, different cultures, and different reputations, govern quality control and the result thereof.
 Traceability in manufacturing has become a vital function for brand protection through active fault-recognition in order to avoid costly recalls.
-Coupled with the proliferation of counterfeiting, traceability solutions have certainly moved up the requirement list for many manufacturers today.
+Coupled with the proliferation of counterfeiting, manufacturing traceability solutions have certainly moved up the requirement list for many manufacturers today.
 Although still often viewed as a separate function required only for specific customers and products, many recognised early on that implementation of compliance, test and control systems beyond any legal requirement could also offer a competitive advantage.

 Today, test and control solutions have quickly developed into advanced and intelligent automated systems that check each component and every manufacturing process to ensure required quality and the prevention of faults.
 No longer is traceability a separate function and end-goal, but a bi-product of an efficient control-system.
 Manufacturing Execution Systems (MES) connect to Enterprise Resource planning systems (ERP) and offer factory-wide qualitative and cost reducing advantages through improved inventory management, material flow, quality control, order processing & tracking as well as database management, etc.